DianaAleksieieva/UCI-Bank-Marketing-Dataset/README.md

-# Bank Marketing Campaign Analysis — Mini Project
+# Bank Marketing Campaign Analysis.
+Mini Project

 This project analyzes the UCI Bank Marketing Dataset to identify which customers are most likely to subscribe to a term deposit.
 The work includes exploratory data analysis (EDA), feature preprocessing, logistic regression modeling, clustering using K-Means, t-SNE visualization, and a final narrative report.